InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 signalStatus : String, // possible values: not ready, ready

 // List of supported APIs (section ids and prefix strings), e.g. used while loading.
+// Example: ["2:tcfeuv2","6:uspv1"]
-Example: ["2:tcfeuv2","6:uspv1"] supportedAPIs : Array of string,
+supportedAPIs : Array of string,

 // IAB assigned CMP ID, may be 0 during stub/loading.
-Reference the above CMP ID section for additional information. cmpId : Number,
+Refer the above CMP ID section for additional information. cmpId : Number,

 sectionList : Array of Number, // may be empty during loading of the CMP